Experts Stunt Inoperable Brain Tumor with Innovative Treatment Plan

 Daniel has a rare, low-grade tumor called an infiltrating astrocytoma -- grade II in the four-tiered astrocytoma grading system.
 The tumor is located in his medulla oblongata, which is the part of the brain that connects to the spinal cord.
 Though not a high-grade malignancy, the tumor was in a particularly vulnerable spot.

 Radiation was not a good option for his young, developing brain, and the tumor was so intricately entwined with Daniel’s brain stem that it couldn’t be removed surgically.
-After a cautious biopsy, performed by pediatric neurosurgeon Leila Khorasani, MD, Daniel's treatment team started a 48-week chemotherapy plan.
+After a cautious biopsy, Daniel's treatment team started a 48-week chemotherapy plan.

 The Alexanders are deeply grateful that they could handle most of Daniel’s therapy at home, with only an occasional trip to the hospital.
 The treatment team gave them a detailed calendar showing the dates and times to give their son various medications.
 Rubin said the family did a great job following the intricate schedule to the letter.